Community Building Spaces

-Community Building Spaces Capital Grants will not be made for fundraising activities, to retire debt, reimbursement for items already purchased, or for computer software or technology updates, or capital projects on university campuses.
+Community Building Spaces Capital Grants will not be made for fundraising activities, to retire debt, reimbursement for items already purchased, computer software or technology updates, or capital projects on university campuses.

 If you have a project that is not listed above or has been identified as a result of inclusive community building work, contact us to discuss the project before submitting an application.
 If your project does not fit this category, check out our other Current Funding Opportunities.

 Community Building Spaces Capital Grants need to:

 - Meet the Foundation’s eligibility and readiness requirements

 - Serve communities in rural Oregon or Siskiyou County, Calif., with less than 35,000 in population not adjacent to or part of an urban or metropolitan area

 - Show evidence of a sound design that meets a compelling need and is central to the mission of the applying organization